 Many of the new vehicles on the market today come equipped with sophisticated navigation, communication, and entertainment systems.
 These systems, in the process of performing their functions, monitor and record a tremendous amount of data that may be helpful toward investigating vehicle crash events and other incidents.

 This data is often stored on the vehicle system and requires special training, equipment, and software to extract and analyze.
 Figure 5 shows select information extracted from several different systems as noted.

 Images are good at showing spatial relationships of location data, but images can fall short of showing the temporal relationships of location data.
 One alternative to static images is animating the data on a base map.
 This can be particularly effective when there are multiple moving devices and parties.
 Figure 6 shows a simulated collision between a car and a bicycle.
 Is distracted driving a potential causative factor?

 Figure 6: Video showing animated GPS track with overlaid text messages and infotainment event data.

 GPS & Mobile Device Data Investigations

 The experts at Robson Forensic have specialized training, education, and experience to extract data from a broad range of systems and devices and interpret that information within the context of a specific incident.

-Contact digital forensic expert, Matt Peterson, to discuss your case and determine how Robson Forensic can assist with your investigation.
+Contact your local Robson Forensic office or submit an inquiry to discuss your case and determine how Robson Forensic can assist with your investigation.